-Victoria Police have a presence in the Parade itself, as allies and as part of their work in building mutual trust between police and LGBTQIA+ peoples, and as part of their internal pride for Victoria Police employees who identify as LGBTQIA+.
+Victoria Police have a presence in the Parade itself, as allies and as part of their work and as part of their internal pride for Victoria Police employees who identify as LGBTQIA+.

 What is Midsumma's role in organising Midsumma Pride March?

 In 2015 Midsumma become the custodians of Victoria's Pride March when the body Pride March Victoria, who had organised the March since its inception, folded.

 As Victoria's leading festival for and by LGBTQIA+ peoples, Midsumma is proud to deliver this vital event, which takes year-long planning and significant resourcing.
 Midsumma is always looking for ways to improve this event in response to Victoria's diverse, dynamic and ever-growing queer communities.
 We welcome feedback on the event!